Racing Bulls: 2025

-Lawson would then be promoted to Oracle Red Bull Racing to replace the outgoing Sergio Pérez with his place being taken by F2 graduate and Red Bull Junior driver, Isack Hadjar.
-However, Lawson returned to Racing Bulls after two Grands Prix with Red Bull, with Tsunoda being promoted up to the main team in his place.
+Racing Bulls retained Tsunoda for the 2025 season, with Lawson promoted to Oracle Red Bull Racing to replace the outgoing Sergio Pérez with his place being taken by F2 graduate and Red Bull Junior driver, Isack Hadjar.
+However, Lawson returned to Racing Bulls after two disappointing Grands Prix with Red Bull, with Tsunoda being promoted up to the main team in his place ahead of the Japanese grand prix, where Isack Hadjar scored his first points.
+Hadjar had a consistent runs of points, which peaked with a P6 finish in Monaco, where Lawson's P8 made it the team's first double points.
+The team suffered a double DNF at the British Grand Prix due to collisions with other drivers.